-I managed to stay up for three sessions before calling it a night (a late one at that – 2am UK time.
+I managed to stay up for three sessions before calling it a night (a late one at that – 2 am UK time.
 I was delivering an Azure briefing at the Microsoft Offices in London the next morning.
 But I did manage to attend five other sessions towards the end of the day.
-Hopefully in few weeks we will have access to all the sessions when I’ll try to watch as many sessions as I can when the time arises.
+Hopefully, in a few weeks, we will have access to all the sessions when I’ll try to watch as many sessions as I can when the time arises.

 SharePoint 2016 highlights and more…

 I’d like to share some highlights I learned during the SP24 Keynote that Bill Baer’s delivered.
 It’s important news for all those involved in the industry to hear at this time.
-More importantly it demonstrates again that Microsoft are continuing to share more and more with us long before they would have done before.
+More importantly, it demonstrates again that Microsoft is continuing to share more and more with us long before they would have done before.